DonMMK/CAB403_SharedFolder/README.md

 # Systems Programming
-# Project Name
-- This repository contains the code for the project name.
-This project was done in language.
-Few Custom Lines that be copied over to the resume.
+This repository contains the code for CAB403 which is a part of the core curriculum of the Computer and Software Systems Major.

----
-### Skills gained at the completion of the project
-- List out skills as per the assessment brief
----
-### Installation/Use instructions
+### Topics Covered
+Week 1: Introduction
+Week 2: Operating System Structures
+Week 3: Processes
+Week 4: Threads
+Week 5: Synchronisation
+Week 6: Safety-Critical Systems
+Week 7: Security and Protection
+Week 8: CPU Scheduling
+Week 9: Deadlocks
+Week 10: Main Memory
+Week 11: File Systems
+Week 12: Virtual Machines and Unit Review
+Week 13:

+#### Learning outcomes
--   Describe the architecture and components of modern operating systems.
+-   Break down the architecture and components of modern operating systems.
 -   Articulate industry standards and critically apply best practice for developing safety-critical systems.
--   Identify the potential societal and safety impact of systems programming failures.
+-   Determine the potential societal and safety impact of systems programming failures in given scenarios.
 -   Construct low-level systems programs to carry out authentic systems programming tasks.
----
-### Completed Project
-- This is where you can put pictures
----
-### Notes about the Project
-- open source can use/contribute to it
----

-# Unit Name
-This repository contains the code for Unit_Code which is a part of the core/optional curriculum of the Computer and Software Systems Major/Robotics Minor.

-### Topics Covered
--Week 1:
--Week 2:
--Week 3:
--Week 4:
--Week 5:
--Week 6:
--Week 7:
--Week 8:
--Week 9:
--Week 10:
--Week 11:
--Week 12:
--Week 13:

-#### Learning outcomes
--   Put in learning outcomes

 ### Notes about the Repository/Unit